 She looked at him, evaluating.
 “You seem to have me right where you want me.
 For now.”

 “For now?
-Just think about what happens afterwards.”
+Just think about what happens afterward.”

 Her beautiful dark eyes widened.